In Poonch, deaths in Army custody leave tribal community with a bitter sense of betrayal

 But the state government, he said, must also allay the community’s fears.
 “While the Army needs to do what it has to do, the state administration also needs to assuage the Gujjar-Bakarwal sentiment because there has been some angst among the community about reservation being extended to Paharis.”

-For Mohammad Sidiq, the uncle of one of the victims, however, the government’s assurances brought little comfort.
+For Mohammad Sidiq, the uncle of one of the victims, however, the government’s assurances brought comfort.

 “The government has promised us money, land and other things but what do we have to do with all that?” he asked.
 “Our homes have been ruined, our daughters have been widowed and fathers have been left without support.
 I requested [Rajnath Singh] to show us the culprits who killed our children and give us justice.”